Katri Kulmuni: Controversy

 Shortly after her 2019 appointment as finance minister, Kulmuni caused controversy when she posted an informal Instagram poll on whether the government should allow Finnish women with links to Islamic State to return from Syria, or just their children.
 She deleted the post and apologized after criticism by Human Rights Watch.

+It was claimed in the Finnish press that Prime Minister Sanna Marin did not get along well with Katri Kulmuni and called her a nuisance.
+Kulmuni later said that cooperation in Marin Cabinet did not go well and that she had supported a stricter economic policy.